-In this shortlist, we look at contactless payment machines suitable for businesses with card transactions of less than £40k per month.
+In this shortlist, we look at contactless payment machines suitable for businesses with card transactions of less than £200k per month.
+I’ll reveal which one I wish I had when working in retail full-time, but depending on your needs, another one might suit you better.

 Three of the options are more traditional card machines for a till, table-side payments or mobile use.
 They are rented on a monthly basis with contractual lock-in, but then you get fees tailored for your business.